x7l7j8cc/ps3-disc-dumper-nouac-portable/README.md

 All Credits goes to [13xforever](https://github.com/13xforever) for the Tool.\
-I only done some Modification to `Disable the UAC Checks`, Start in Fully `Portable Mode`, and Changing the `Repository's Url`.
+I only done some Modification to `Disable the UAC Check`, Start in `Full Portable Mode` if `portable.txt` is found, and Changing the `Repository's Url` for Updating the App.

 PS3 Disc Dumper
 ===============